Published 2025

 Modeling supply

-For the occupations where sufficient data is available to project future supply, we modeled multiple scenarios.
+For the occupations where sufficient data is available to project future supply, multiple scenarios were modeled.

 A Status Quo scenario extrapolates current trends in supply determinants: